tomideadeoye/merislabs-official/reference.md

 Key Actions:

-Refine Existing Pages: Ensure "OrionOpportunity Pipeline," "Draft Communication," and "Ask Question" robustly call your new orion_api.py endpoints instead of directly invoking backend Python functions where appropriate (this promotes modularity).
+Refine Existing Pages: Ensure "REFACTOR TO INFERENCE TYPE SAFE OPPORTUNITY FROM PRISMA Pipeline," "Draft Communication," and "Ask Question" robustly call your new orion_api.py endpoints instead of directly invoking backend Python functions where appropriate (this promotes modularity).

 Build Out Other Pages Using the API: